ipld/ipld/design/history/README.md

 There are several reasons we believe a directory of files to be superior to github issues for our purposes:

-- It's preferable to save github issues for real issues that need active engagement;
+- It's preferable to save github issues for what they're best at: being an "inbox" for topics that need active engagement.
-- it's possible to link to specific headings in markdown in files in github, while it is *not* possible to do this to headings within in issue bodies;
-- and it's important and desirable that conversations reach halting states;
+- It's important and desirable that conversations reach halting states: we want to emphasize that reviving discussions that haven't seen any update for a long time is probably an unproductive flow.
-  we want to emphasize that "thread necros" are *bad*, and rebooting a conversation is better done as a *new* conversation that to has a clear start and an active resummarization of why they're present-tense.
+  Rebooting a conversation is better done as a *new* conversation that has a clear start, an active resummarization of any past discussion, and some remarks abut what information is new or why the topic is present-tense.
+- Mechanically, it's possible to link to specific headings in markdown in files in github, while it is *not* possible to do this to headings within in issue bodies.
+  This seems minor, but results in substantial limitations in the ability to break things down in a github issue or reference parts later if the topic is large.

 Overall: remember: We want to produce artifacts we can use as touchpoints in discussion, and *not* be the discussion format itself.